rezaab69/rathole_web_manager/README.md

 Navigate to the **Settings** page and change your password immediately.

-### 3. (Optional) Set Up a Domain and SSL

-To access your panel via a domain with a valid SSL certificate:
-1.  **Point your domain's A record** to your server's IP address.
-2. Navigate to the **Settings** page in the panel.
-3. Enter your domain name in the **Domain & SSL Configuration** section and click **Save Domain**.
-4. The SSL status will appear.
-Click the **Generate Certificate** button.
-5. The panel will use Certbot to obtain a certificate from Let's Encrypt.
-The logs will be displayed in the text area.
-6. If successful, a **Restart Program** button will appear.
-Click it.
-7. The program will restart.
-After a few seconds, your browser will be redirected to the `https` version of your panel.

-### 4. Adding and Managing Instances
+### 3. Adding and Managing Instances

 -   **Instances** are running `rathole` processes.
 You can have multiple server and client instances.
 -   Click the **Add Server Instance** or **Add Client Instance** buttons to create a new instance.
-    -   **Server Instance:** Listens for connections from a `rathole` client.
-    -   **Client Instance:** Connects to a remote `rathole` server.
+-   Select the desired **Transport Protocol** (TCP, Noise, or TLS).
+    -   For **Noise** servers, keys are generated automatically.
+For clients, you must provide the server's public key.
+    -   For **TLS** servers, a self-signed certificate is generated automatically.
+You can copy the certificate content from the modal to configure your clients.
 -   You can **Start**, **Stop**, **Remove**, and **Edit** instances from the dashboard.
+-   Toggle the **Auto-Restart** switch to enable or disable automatic restarts for an instance if its process fails.

-### 5. Adding and Managing Services
+### 4. Adding and Managing Services

 -   **Services** are the individual tunnels within an instance.
 -   Click the **Add Port** button on an instance card to add a new service.
 -   You can **Remove** services from the service list on each instance card.

+### 5. Monitoring Traffic

+-   The **Ports Traffic** section on the dashboard shows the data sent and received for each active service.
+-   Click the **Reset** button to clear the traffic counters for a specific service.

 ### Command-Line Interface (CLI)

 The `tunnel-manager-web` command provides a way to manage the application from the command line.
+It must be run with `sudo`.

 **Change a User's Password:**
 ```bash